Syahzzzz/Syahzzzz/README.md

 I'm Kiex or u can call me Syah ?
 Whatever u want but make sure root name :)

-i learn to make seamless android application using flutter/dart language
+i learn to develop seamless android application using flutter/dart language

 that's all for now .....